-Spiral mixers consist of a spiral-shaped agitator that remains stationary, while the bowl revolves around it.
+Dough mixers (also known as spiral mixers) consist of a spiral-shaped agitator that remains stationary, while the bowl revolves around it.
 This specialized design makes them great for mixing large quantities of dough at a time.

 Vertical cutter mixers feature a large covered mixing bowl, a high horsepower motor, and an interior agitator that lets them perform a variety of functions, though when it comes to things like dough and batters, they generally can't achieve the same level of precision a planetary or spiral model can.

 You'll want to consider how big you want your mixer to be, and along with that where you want to place it in your kitchen.
-Smaller models (about 20 qt. or under) are designed to fit on a countertop or stand; just about anything above that size is a "floor mixer", and is designed to sit on the floor.
+Smaller (less than 10 qt.) countertop mixers are designed to fit on a countertop, while slightly larger (10-20 qt.) stand mixers are often best suited for an equipment stand.
+Just about anything above that size is considered a floor mixer and is designed to sit directly on the floor.

 Mixers generally come with either a gear or belt-driven drive system.
 While both types are designed to stand up to the rigors of commercial use, there are some benefits and disadvantages to both: